Brand History - Polo Ralph Lauren

 A young Ralph Lauren at the beginning of his career

 The next successes and milestones were not long in coming.
-In 1971, the first independent store was opened on Rodeo Drive in Beverly Hills and in the same year the legendary Polo horse logo celebrated its debut on a shirt blouse.
-A year later, the time had come and Polo Ralph Lauren brought out the garment with which the brand is probably most often associated - the polo shirt!
-Although the first polo shirt was invented by René Lacoste (read here), Ralph Lauren managed to redevelop the garment for himself.
-Thus, Ralph Lauren's polo shirt was not made of cotton pique but of interlock.
-Together with the iconic logo on the chest, the new version of the polo shirt had quickly established itself and embodied what Polo Ralph Lauren stood for at its core - sporty yet elegant.
+In 1971, the first independent store opened on Rodeo Drive in Beverly Hills, and in the same year, the legendary Polo pony logo made its debut on a women's shirt.
+A year later, Polo Ralph Lauren released the garment with which the brand is probably most often associated - the polo shirt!
+Although the first polo shirt was invented by René Lacoste (read more here), Ralph Lauren managed to redevelop the garment for himself.
+Ralph Lauren's polo shirt was not made of cotton pique but of interlock.
+Together with the iconic logo on the chest, the new version of the polo shirt quickly established itself and embodied what Polo Ralph Lauren stood for at its core - sporty yet elegant.

-Most importantly: Ralph Lauren from head to toe
+The most important thing: Ralph Lauren from head to toe

 Emily Ratajkowski in a Polo Sport Sweater (2019)

-Ralph Lauren's appearance in Friends (1999)
+Ralph Lauren's cameo in Friends (1999)

-The USA Olympic Basketball Team (2008)
+The US Olympic Basketball Team (2008)

 Polo Ralph Lauren x Palace Campaign (2018)